fshowalter/franksmovielog.com-v1/content/reviews/0101-jack-frost-1997.md

 venue_notes:
 ---

-I gave _Jack Frost_ a one-star review in 2016, calling it “bad, even by movie-about-a-killer-snowman standards.”
+In 2016, I gave _Jack Frost_ a one-star review, calling it “bad, even by movie-about-a-killer-snowman standards.”
 I was wrong.

 <!-- end -->